varunneal/spotify-mcp/README.md

 # spotify-mcp MCP server

 MCP project to connect Claude with Spotify.
-Built on top of @spotipy-dev's API.
+Built on top of [spotipy-dev's API](https://github.com/spotipy-dev/spotipy/tree/2.24.0).

 ## Quickstart

 ### Create Spotify API access
 Create an account on [developer.spotify.com](https://developer.spotify.com/).
 Navigate to [the dashboard](https://developer.spotify.com/dashboard).
 Create an app with redirect_uri as http://localhost:8888.
 (You can choose any port you want but you must use http and localhost).
+I set "APIs used" to "Web Playback SDK".

 ## Set up spotify-mcp locally